-3. Localized Payments
+3. Localized payments

 Making payments convenient for gamers should be among the core tasks on your list.
 As there are many different forms of payments expected by Latin American consumers ( installment plans, bank transfers, cash vouchers, and more), pay close attention to how you handle these situations.

-4. Localized Marketing
+4. Localized marketing

 Last but not least, gaming localization means also adapting your marketing efforts to the Latin American region.
-According to HubSpot, Latin American consumers were more opened to online marketing than their peers from other countries.
-Social media and video marketing and are far more effective in this region, while Latin American consumers prefer not to be emailed with marketing content.
+According to HubSpot, Latin American consumers were more open to online marketing than their peers from other countries.
+Social media and video marketing are far more effective in this region, while Latin American consumers prefer not to be emailed with marketing content.